Get Relief from TMJ Pain

 Night Guards for TMJ Relief

-One non-surgical treatment to explore is TMJ massage.
-Look for licensed massage therapists with special training for clients suffering from TMJ pain.
+If you want to avoid going to an oral surgeon for pain relief, there are several nonsurgical treatment options to explore.
+One of the best is TMJ massage.
+You’ll want to look for licensed massage therapists with special training for clients suffering from TMJ pain.

-• Transcutaneous electrical nerve stimulation (TENS).
-This is a nonsurgical therapy clinicians administer using a device with the same name.
+• Transcutaneous electrical nerve stimulation (TENS) is a nonsurgical therapy clinicians administer using a device with the same name.
 In this massage-like treatment, clinicians put small, harmless, sticky pads onto the areas where patients feel aches and soreness.
-Attached to the band-aid-like appliques are wires hooked to the TENS machine, which transmits low-level electric pulses to the nerves, manually relaxing the jaw and facial muscles.
+Attached to the band-aid-like appliques are wires hooked to the TENS machine, which transmit low-level electric pulses to the nerves, manually relaxing the jaw and facial muscles.

-• Deep tissue heat therapy administered through an ultrasound
+• Deep tissue heat therapy administered via ultrasound.

 Medication for Pain Relief